gabrielbdornass/notes2/docs/2025/03_Março/20250311_como_criar_branch_vazia.md

 ## Outras referências

 - [Creating Orphan branches in Git](https://medium.com/@salmankhan_27014/creating-orphan-branches-in-git-853eb8f7c9c6): Mostra a utilização da flag `--orphan` no comando `checkout` e `git rm -rf .` para limpar o conteúdo da nova branch.
+- [Why use 'git rm' to remove a file instead of 'rm'?](https://stackoverflow.com/questions/7434449/why-use-git-rm-to-remove-a-file-instead-of-rm): If you just use rm, you will need to follow it up with `git add <fileRemoved>`. `git rm` does this in one step.
+You can also use `git rm --cached` which will remove the file from the index (staging it for deletion on the next commit), but keep your copy in the local file system.